Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Results

 \subsection{Redshift dependence of projection effects}

 The high coverage of DESI data enables a first study of the redshift dependence of optical cluster projection effects over a large footprint.
 Comparing the $z\sim0.1$ and $z\sim0.2$ samples shown in Figure \ref{fig:fproj_vs_lambda}, a clear difference is apparent.
-The higher redshift clusters have a larger fraction of putative galaxies that spectroscopic redshifts confirm as projections.
+The higher redshift clusters have a larger fraction of putative galaxies that are projection effects.
 Moreover, the richness dependence of $\fproj$ is similar to that observed at lower redshift.
-These results are not surprising as they are consistent with the simple explanation that projection effects are driven by photometric redshift uncertainty, which in broad strokes increases for the higher redshift sample compared to the lower redshift sample at a given intrinsic luminosity.
-That projection effects can become so much more severe ($\sim25$ per cent larger in the worst case) for such a small increase in redshift, where little cosmological evolution in the cluster galaxy population is expected, however, heightens the importance of empirical constraints.
+These results are not surprising as they are consistent with the simple explanation that projection effects are driven by photometric redshift uncertainty, which generally increases for the higher redshift sample compared to the lower redshift sample at a given intrinsic luminosity.
+However, the fact that projection effects can become so much more severe ($\sim25$ per cent larger in the worst case) for such a small increase in redshift is notable.
+Very little cosmological evolution in the cluster galaxy population is expected over this redshift increment, heightening the importance of empirical constraints on projection effects.

 The richness bias $b_\lambda$ exhibits a different trend with richness.
 Namely, at high richness there is little to no evidence for redshift dependence in richness bias and at low richness the richness bias appears lower at $z\sim0.2$ than at $z\sim0.1$.
 The clear redshift dependence in $\fproj$ with richness contrasted with the reduced trend in $b_\lambda$ can be attributed to, in general, \textit{lower} average \redmapper{} membership probabilities at $z\sim0.2$ than at $z\sim0.1$.
 As shown in Figure \ref{fig:mean_pmem}, higher redshift samples have lower average membership probabilities (illustrated by points higher on the $y$-axis).
 This counteracts the larger fraction of projected galaxies.
 The mean $\pmem$ values at $z\sim0.1$ are approximately 10 to 26 per cent larger than for $z\sim0.2$, which is comparable and in some bins in excess to the fractional increase in projected fraction from the lower to the higher redshift bin.
 Notwithstanding the known average \redmapper{} probabilities as a function of photometric redshift, it is not guaranteed that the improvement of richness bias from $z\sim0.1$ to $z\sim0.2$ would persist or continue at higher redshifts, since richness bias also depends on the projection fraction.